-(b) The acquisition planner shall integrate the efforts of all personnel in accordance with FAR 7.102(b).
-Also see HSAM 3001.103-70(a).
-The team shall include at a minimum the contracting officer and small business specialist.
-It may also include security, environmental, privacy, logistics and end user personnel.
-The contracting officer, as the developer of the procurement strategy to be deployed, shall play a key role in the planning.
-Working together, the acquisition planner and the team shall prepare and execute the AP.
+- (b) Integrate the efforts of all personnel in accordance with FAR 7.102(b).
+At a minimum, the team shall include the contracting officer and small business specialist.
+The team should also include information security, personnel security, budget, environmental, privacy, legal, energy, safety, earned value management, logistics and end user personnel when the circumstances of the proposed acquisition requires the expertise of these individuals (Also see HSAM 3004.470(b)).
+The contracting officer, as the developer of the procurement strategy plays a key role in the planning.
+Working together, the acquisition planner and the team prepare and execute the AP. - (c) Reserved. - (d) Planners shall ensure APs are coordinated with the appropriate small business specialist in accordance with the threshold at FAR 7.104(d)(2). - (e) Reserved. - (f) Allow adequate time for the procurement process.

-(c) Reserved.

-(d) Planners shall ensure APs are coordinated with the appropriate small business specialist in accordance with the threshold at FAR 7.104(d)(2).

-(e) Reserved.

-(f) Allow adequate time for the procurement process.
 Acquisition planners shall assess all requirements to ensure applicable projects and requirements are planned.
 HCAs should issue instructions establishing PALT and cut-off dates to assist planners and reduce end of year rushed procurements.
 When establishing PALT and cut-off dates, HCAs shall remain cognizant of federal holidays and their possible impact to the procurement process.
 Acquisition planners in conjunction with their contracting officer shall set realistic procurement-specific milestones that take into account federal holidays as non-business days for contracting staff and industry partners.
-Contractors shall be given a reasonable amount of time to prepare submissions assuming no work is performed on Federal holidays.

-(g) Complex procurements that require a balanced workforce analysis and vendor engagement require significant lead-time.
+Contractors shall be given a reasonable amount of time to prepare submissions assuming no work is performed on Federal holidays. - (g) Complex procurements that require a balanced workforce analysis and vendor engagement require significant lead-time.
 Planners shall include sufficient time in the schedule for each step in the procurement process in order to comply with law, regulation and DHS policy and ensure the end user receives the required good or services at a fair and reasonable price.